Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Zone Design

 This rhythm keeps the space organized and easier to maintain.
-Plants stay where soil belongs, and stone handles foot traffic.
+Plants stay where soil belongs, stone handles foot traffic.

 Slope Control

-Gravity worked against me on a sloped driveway, so runoff needed control.
-I shaped planting beds across the slope instead of straight down.
+On a sloped driveway, shape planting beds across the slope instead of straight down.
+Each bed slows water and holds soil in place.

 Rock Minimalism